ekipan/nictoforth/README.md

 - Read the [detailed narrative][1] of the assembly.
 - Do a `make terse` to see just the code please, thanks.
 (My kinda reading!)
 - Explore [the forth code][2] beyond the race to hello world.
 - Try to find more bytes while staying "fun to read and hack on."
-(Tall ask, I'd be floored!)
+Which is extremely subjective but hey, throw something at me.

 Moving forward I'll probably continue to polish prose, I'm never satisfied with it.